Holdouts set for safe predictive model updating: Concluding remarks

+Our simulations and theoretical findings show several non-obvious properties of the optimal holdout set size.
+We note that if the mean square error of the risk score decreases as $1/N$ (Assumption~\ref{asm:risk_score_convergence}), then the OHS increases as $N^{1/2}$, with the immediate consequence that the OHS is a vanishing proportion of $N$, for large enough $N$.
+Moreover, in practical settings, the true OHS is fairly small, with rapidly diminishing returns to increasing risk score accuracy (Section~\ref{sec:aspre}).
+Interestingly, as demonstrated in Supplement~\ref{supp_sec:sim_example}, a more accurate risk score does not necessarily lead to lower OHS size.
+Given Corollary~\ref{cor:linear_improvement} (and as seen in Figure~\ref{fig:aspre_track}), it is generally better to err on the higher end of the optimal holdout set size, since cost increases at most linearly, whereas it can increase faster for smaller holdout sets.

+We propose two algorithms for estimating an optimal size for a holdout set.
+The parametric method is simple and converges rapidly, but the use of a Gaussian process emulator requires fewer assumptions.
+We advise use of the emulator method if the risk score is fitted using complex methods which may not lead to readily parametrisable $k_2$.
+A reasonable option if parametrisability of $k_2$ is uncertain is to use both estimation algorithms, and favour the emulation method if results disagree.

 We strongly suggest planning an updating strategy for a risk model \emph{before} it is deployed.
 This work illustrates one strategy in this direction and we hope stimulates both use of and extensions of such methods for safe predictive score updating.
-For the interested reader, see further discussion in Supplement~\ref{supp_sec:discussion}.